Coinbase: An alternative way to invest in cryptocurrencies.

 This analysis will be a bit different from what you are used to read in my blog.
 Coinbase is a growth company, and because of that, I believe it is better to do a discounted cash flow analysis.
 So instead of using the principles I have learned from my Phil Town workshop, I use the principles I have learned from the GOAT academy.
 I should also mention that most of the numbers I use in this analysis is from Finbox, which I believe is a great tool to get different numbers from various companies.

 Before I start with the analysis, I should mention that I do not currently own shares in Coinbase.
 However, I'm a happy customer of the company.
 I find the interface of Coinbase very simply compared to other cryptocurrency exchanges, and as I have only invested a little in cryptocurrencies, and it is a buy and hold position for me, I don't mind paying a little extra fees to make it easier for myself.
-Furthermore, I think their "learn & earn" feature, where you can earn free tokens by watching some videos, is reason enough to sign up for Coinbase, regardless if you want to buy cryptocurrencies or not.
+Furthermore, I think their "learning rewards" feature, where you can earn free tokens by watching some videos, is reason enough to sign up for Coinbase, regardless if you want to buy cryptocurrencies or not.
 I mean, who says no to free money, even if it is only a little.
-Only bad thing is that being in Denmark, I do not get my tokens staked.
+Only bad thing is that being in Denmark, I do not get all my tokens staked.
 However, it is easy and fast to transfer them to Nexo, where you get daily interest that compounds.
 Nevertheless, my own positive experience with the company will not affect this analysis, as I will stay objective throughout the analysis.

 Their CEO is Brian Armstrong.
 He is also the co-founder of Coinbase, which is something I like, as founders are usually determined in growing the business.
 He has a dual bachelor's degree in economics and computer science and a master's in computer science from Rice University.
 Prior to founding Coinbase, he has worked as a developer at IBM, a consultant at Deloitte and as a software engineer at Airbnb.
 When he was at Airbnb, he experienced firsthand how difficult it was to send money to South America, which lead him towards the crypto space.
 As a CEO, he would like to build a certain culture throughout the company, and I found it quite interesting to read "The Coinbase Culture Doc", which gives some insights in his way of thinking.
 The culture doc focusses on six tenets of their culture and are as following: Top talent in every seat, play as a championship team, be candid and kind, focus on the customer, foster repeatable innovation, and act like the owner.
 While he put much more words on the tenets in the actual doc, I think these headlines explains very well in which direction he would like to take Coinbase.
 While some of them are more obvious than others, I personally like that focusing on the costumers get such a high priority, while he also encourages innovation and responsibility.
 Personally, I believe that having a very clear-cut company culture will help not only growing the company but also result in happy employees.
 Looking at the score at Comparably, Brian Armstrong and his management team receive a high score, and the CEO score is in top 5 % if similar sized companies.